Valuing Pharmaceutical Drug Innovations: Data

 Our primary dataset on drug development comes from Cortellis, which is owned and managed by Clarivate Analytics.
-The database includes detailed information on more than 70,000 drug candidates in the development process worldwide.
-The database tracks each drug candidate's progression through different development stages using information from academic peer-reviewed articles, patents, press releases, financial filings, presentations, conferences, and FDA submissions.
-Almost half of all announcements in our final sample are from press releases and corporate publications.
+The database covers more than 70,000 drug candidates worldwide.
+For each development milestone, Cortellis records the announcement date, the drug name, the associated firm, and the target indication (and in some cases diseases), drawing on academic articles, patents, press releases, financial filings, earnings calls, conference presentations, and regulatory publications.
+Professional analysts working for Cortellis maintain the data.

-The database also contains information about every development milestone for all drugs in the development process.
-Notably, it records the date when the information about each milestone was announced, the drug's names, the associated firm, and the target disease.
-The database is regularly updated by professional analysts working for Clarivate Analytics, who ensure the consistency and accuracy of the data.

-In Table \ref{tab:announcements_by_type}, we show the number of different announcements in our sample.
-For almost 30\% of the dates, firms make more than one announcement.
-In Table \ref{tab:n_per_day}, we display the distribution of the number of announcements per day.
-The median number of announcements is 1, but there is a long right tail because the number of announcements depends on firms' drug portfolios.

-Due to data limitations, we do not use announcements about the start of clinical trials.
-The database provides information about the dates associated with the start and end of clinical trials, but usually \textit{not} about the dates when the firm announces the \textit{results} from the clinical trials.
-For example, a firm may reveal that it completed the Phase II clinical trial for a drug at a conference, but we may not know if this was the first announcement about Phase II results.
-Similarly, we may observe the start date of (for example) a Phase II clinical trial, but the firm may have already announced the date when disclosing Phase I results.
-We need the date the information was publicly revealed to determine firms' market values.